moofish32/homework/README.md

-sper Engineering Coding Test Version 2
+Engineering Coding Test Version 2

- You must use Erlang, Scala, F#, Haskell, or Lisp.
+* You must use Erlang, Scala, F#, Haskell, or Lisp.
 If

 you don’t know any of these languages, that’s OK; part